Maxxjx/ProjectPulse/docs/plan.md

 Finalize data requirements via the mock implementation, then migrate to a real database.
 Phases to Implement:

-Phase 1: Minimal Viable Product (MVP) [Completed]
+Phase 1: Minimal Viable Product (MVP)

 Build a public landing page to advertise the product.
 Include key features, testimonials, and a 'View Demo' button.
 Ensure that clicking 'View Demo' redirects users to the login page with pre-populated sample credentials.
-Phase 2: Authentication & Basic Dashboard [Completed]
+Phase 2: Authentication & Basic Dashboard

 Integrate NextAuth.js for login functionality (email and password based).
 Implement JWT-based authentication.
 Redirect authenticated users to a basic dashboard page.
-Phase 3: Role-Based Dashboard Expansion [Completed]
+Phase 3: Role-Based Dashboard Expansion

 Enhance the dashboard for multi-role access (admin, team, client).
 Create role-specific pages or routes with customized content.
 Implement a collapsible sidebar and a top header featuring the PMS logo, notifications, and user profile.
-Phase 4: UI Consistency and Design System [Completed]
+Phase 4: UI Consistency and Design System

 Implement a centralized theme system:
 - Create a theme.ts file with color palette, typography, spacing, shadows, and more.